-Diagnosing PLWH, linking PLWH to HIV primary care, and PLWH achieving viral suppression are important public health steps toward ending the HIV epidemic in the United States.
+Diagnosing and linking people with HIV to HIV primary care, and ensuring people with HIV achieve viral suppression are important public health steps toward ending the HIV epidemic in the United States.
 The HIV care continuum has five main "steps" or stages that include: HIV diagnosis, linkage to care, retention in care, antiretroviral use, and viral suppression.
-The HIV care continuum provides a framework that depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with HIV medication.
-It shows the proportion of individuals living with HIV or individuals diagnosed with HIV who are engaged at each stage.
+The HIV care continuum depicts a series of stages in which people with HIV engage in HIV care: from initial diagnosis through their successful treatment with HIV medication.
+It also demonstrates the proportion of individuals with HIV who are engaged at each stage.
 The HIV care continuum allows recipients and planning groups to measure progress and to direct HIV resources most effectively.